wangjw18/jiawei_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Connected Vehicles
+  - Connected Automated Vehicles
-  - Intelligent Vehicles
+  - Intelligent Transportation
-  - Traffic Control
+  - Control and Optimization
-  - Distributed Control
+  - Machine Learning

 # Education to show in About widget
 education: